Two related stories or one combined?

-Her father drives a Nazi supply train for a living, though he hates the Third Reich and later is imprisoned.
+Her father drives a militaty supply train for a living, though he hates the Third Reich and later is imprisoned.

-His father chauffeurs Nazi officials and agrees with the Third Reich's cause.
+His father chauffeurs German officials and agrees with the Third Reich's cause.
 He ends up dying on the Russian front because of a "promotion."

 She is sent away to live with strangers because of the bombings.
 The family is kind to her and treats her like their own child.